radius-project/docs/docs/content/author-apps/vscode/_index.md

 Developers can use the *preview* Radius Visual Studio Code extension which offers a variety of features to help manage Radius applications across cloud and edge.

 {{% alert title="Bicep extension" color="info" %}}
-In addition to the Project Radius extension described in this page, a forked Bicep extension is also used for formatting and linting.
+In addition to the Radius extension described in this page, a forked Bicep extension is also used for formatting and linting.
 This requirement will be removed in a future release.
 Visit the [getting started guide]({{< ref "getting-started#setup-vscode" >}}) for instructions on installing the custom Bicep extension.
 {{% /alert %}}

 ## Features